 The preparation of these financial statements is in conformity with the IFRS requirements.
 Management makes judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts to assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 In preparing these financial statements, management has made judgements, estimates and assumptions that affect the application of the Company's accounting policies and the reported amounts of assets, liabilities, income and expenses.
-Actual results may differ from these estimates and expenses.
-Actual results may differ from these estimates and expenses.
 Actual results may differ from these estimates.